ibowditch/userdocs/kiosk.md

 <img src="assets/images/updxfer2.jpg" alt="Update Monthly Meeting" width="1467" class="bg-primary mb-1">

-Update Monthly Meeting
+Update Monthly Meeting (Click to enlarge)
 :::

 Then click the Transfer button at the top right.

 In the Transfer form, fill in the details of the next event (Maintenance - Vehicle Checks).

 :::{figure-md} inxfer
 :class: myclass

 <img src="assets/images/inxfer-a.jpg" alt="Transfer from Monthly Meeting" width="1467" class="bg-primary mb-1">

-Transfer from Monthly Meeting
+Transfer from Monthly Meeting (Click to enlarge)
 :::

-Submit the form with the new details, then you will return to the main Kiosk screen:
+Submit the Transfer form with the new details, then you will return to the main Kiosk screen:

 :::{figure-md} postxfer
 :class: myclass

 <img src="assets/images/postxfer.jpg" alt="Transfer Complete" width="1467" class="bg-primary mb-1">

-Transfer Complete
+Transfer Complete (Click to enlarge)
 :::

-All remaining members (who hadn't already signed out), have been transferred from the Meeting event to the new Maintenance event.
+All remaining members (who hadn't already signed out from the Meeting event), have been transferred from the Meeting event to the new Maintenance event.
 They have been automatically signed out of the Meeting event, and signed into the new Maintenance event.
 They only need to sign-out once, when they leave.

+If anyone was transferred to the new Maintenance event, but has to leave, can just sign-out anyway.

 The Meeting event end time is adjusted to the time of the transfer, and is now closed, so no-one else can sign-in to it.